 New York governor Andrew Cuomo recently signed into law the “Non-Profit Revitalization Act,” which totally overhauls our State’s antiquated nonprofit regulations.
 Most of the reforms will go into effect July 1st of this year.
 Applauded by many, the new provisions will eliminate unnecessary and outdated bureaucratic burdens.
-More importantly, the Act should significantly reduce the rampant fraud prevalent in the industry (see my blog post dated 01-21-2014).
+More importantly, the Act should reduce some of the fraud prevalent in the industry (see my blog post dated 01-21-2014).

 However, one thing that the Act did not do, is to reduce the personal liability that non-profit Board directors take on in New York for their philanthropic service.
 Quite the contrary, not only does the Revitalization Act place all the responsibility on Board directors to carry out the stricter provisions, but it also grants the Attorney General sweeping new powers to prosecute them for negligence and even incompetence.
 Although the intention to crush fraud is laudable, I believe it will cause some un-intended consequences.